brentwilder/HyperQuest/README.md

 - Pushbroom imaging spectrometer, such as, but not limited to:
     - AVIRIS-NG, AVIRIS-3, DESIS, EnMAP, EMIT, GaoFen-5, HISUI, Hyperion EO-1, HySIS, PRISMA, Tanager-1

 NOTE: this is under active development.
-Specifically intrinsic dimensionality methods are still being ironed out.

 ## Installation Instructions
 The latest release can be installed via pip: